Published: 18 September 2015

 Click the button in the left side to adjust the location of the monitoring regional, making the laser spot locate inside the monitoring regional scope.

 2. Click the button 2 in the upper right corner of the image to adjust the threshold, so the laser spot and black projection plate can be separated clearly.
-Click “start” button, the D-Viewer began to monitor the coordinates of the laser spot centroid and display the X and Y coordinate values of laser spot at the bottom of the D-Viewer in real-time, and real-time store laser spot coordinate values of each frame image.
+Click “start” button, the D-Viewer began to monitor the coordinates of the laser spot centroid and display the and coordinate values of laser spot at the bottom of the D-Viewer in real-time, and real-time store laser spot coordinate values of each frame image.
 When the “stop” button is clicked, the D-Viewer will save the coordinate values of the laser spot centroid into .txt file format.
 The Monitoring interface is show in Fig. 5.

 Fig. 4Monitoring regional scope adjustment interface